tomekskuta/gatsby-starter-intl/README.md

 ### Translations

 Translations are set in `src/i18n/translations/`.
 For better navigation I prefer create files for every page.
 Unfortunately react-intl supports only flat objects so in `src/i18n/translations/chosen-lang/index.js` I used [flat](https://github.com/hughsk/flat).
 Don't forget to import your translate file into `index.js` in the same directory.
-Then if I want to get translation for `Welcome to page 2` on `page-2` I do it like this:
+Then if I want to get translation for `Welcome to page 2` on `page-2` I do it this way:

 ```jsx
 <FormattedMessage id="page2.Welcome to page 2" />